Frustrated Wife Asks Reddit Community For Advice After Her Husband Impulse Buys Puppy

 The OP explained that she and her husband have been married for three years, and they have rarely had any issues.

-They saw a counselor before they got married and that helped their relationship a lot.
+They saw a counselor before they got married, and that helped their relationship a lot.

 Impulsive behavior, particularly in making significant decisions like acquiring a pet, often stems from emotional responses rather than rational thought.
-Dr. Daniel Kahneman's research emphasizes how emotions can cloud judgment and lead to decisions that may not align with long-term goals.

-In this case, the husband's impulse buy likely reflects a moment of excitement or desire to connect with the family, overshadowing the practical considerations of pet ownership.
+In this case, the husband's impulse buy likely reflects a moment of excitement or a desire to connect with the family, overshadowing the practical considerations of pet ownership.

 The couple doesn't have any children, and they had been considering getting a dog.